thomaslittle/usrp.info/TESTING_GUIDE.md

 # 🧪 Version Management System Testing Guide

 ## Overview
-This guide will help you test the comprehensive version management system that has been implemented for the Unscripted EMS content management platform.
+This guide will help you test the comprehensive version management system that has been implemented for the PENTA UNTITLED PROJECT RP EMS content management platform.

 ## ✅ Pre-Testing Checklist